Last Updated July 10, 2021.

 It may include (but not be limited to) the individual’s name, address, telephone number, email address, age and date of birth.
 It may also include financial information concerning the individual, such as occupation, income and expenses, assets and liabilities, as well as transaction history.

 Further, we may collect and handle credit information.
-We will collect, handle and process credit information in accordance with our credit reporting policy and the obligations imposed by PIPEDA and provincial consumer reporting legislation.
+We will collect, handle and process credit information in accordance with our credit reporting policy and the obligations imposed by Canadian Privacy Laws and provincial consumer reporting legislation.

 Credit information is a subset of personal information about an individual’s credit worthiness, including information about an individual’s eligibility to be provided with consumer credit, and their capacity to repay consumer credit.
 This may include (but not be limited to):